dwfm77-bit/Quality_Assessment-Filtering_SOM/README.md

 Code for assessing the quality of binary mask filtering in a road dataset.
-The paths point to the test dataset available in the "Dataset" repository.
+The paths point to the test dataset available in the "Dataset" repository (https://github.com/dwfm77-bit/Dataset.git).

 For access to the complete image dataset, see: